yangjiao2/INTERVIEW-PREPARATION/💜k8s/kubernetes.md

 Containers that exceed their CPU limits may be allowed to exceed the limit depending on the other Pods on the node.
 Containers will not be terminated for exceeding CPU limits.
 ### Deployment

+The Deployment spec includes:

+- `replicas` that let you specify how many copies of the Pod you want the Deployment to create

+- `selector`, which is a Pod label selector that allows the Deployment controller to track the status of all the Pods in the Deployment.
+This is one example of how Kubernetes uses selectors.
+The matchLabels mapping defines an equality condition similar to how you would write app=web-server using kubectl.
+For more information about the Deployment selector issue kubectl explain deployment.spec.selector.

+- `template` is a template for the Pods that will be created.
+The template provides the desired behavior of each Pod and is essentially the same as an individual Pod manifest.
+Notice the label that the Deployment selector uses is applied to the Pod (app: web-server).
+This is required for the Deployment to track its Pods.

 ```bash

 # Create namespace